Keeping the lights on is our mission. When the unforeseen happens, we are committed to getting the lights back on as quickly and safely as possible.

 Reporting an Outage

-If your service is interrupted, the first thing to do is check your fuses or breakers to make sure the problem is not your own.
+If your service is interrupted, the first thing to do is check your fuses and breakers to make sure the problem is not your own.
 Next, check to see if your neighbors have service.
-This gives line crews some idea of the extent of the outage.
+This helps line crews discover the extent of the damage.
 Get your bill and have your account number ready to give to the dispatcher; then call Riverland Energy at 1-800-927-6206 to report the trouble.

 Be patient, your service will be restored as soon as possible.
 Line outages will be repaired first, then the individuals’ service will be next.